 What Does a Fabric Softener Do, and What are the Benefits

 - Maintain your garments- when you use the clothes over time, they will tear and wear.
 By using a fabric conditioner, every fiber on the linen will be softened, leaving it looking good for a long time.
 The softening process also makes the fabric easy on the skin.

 - It saves you time– if you loathe ironing, then fabric softener is your new best friend.
 Clothes that have been conditioned generally have soft fibers, allowing the creases to drop quickly during ironing.

 You should always include fabric softener in a towel laundry.
 Since towels have moisture-wicking tendencies, they tend to come out rough after drying.
 Therefore, using a fabric conditioner leaves the laundry process pleasurable.

 Now that you know the benefits of using a fabric softener, why not consider using it?
 While Fabric softeners work well on most clothes, you should avoid using them on delicate garments such as; baby clothes or people with fragrance allergies.

-Nevertheless, people who have pre-existing skin conditions may benefit from using fabric softeners, as they eliminate the clothes’ roughness after a good wash.
+Nevertheless, people who have pre-existing skin conditions may benefit from not only essential oils but also fabric softeners that eliminate the clothes’ roughness after a good wash.

 We recommend the use of a fabric conditioner during the rinse cycle.

 Can You Use Fabric Softener on all Clothes

 Many people associate fabric softeners with towels only, but is it safe for other fabric types?
 It is entirely safe to condition all types of linen.

 However, some types of fabrics perform better than others.
 Since the conditioner leaves a silky film on the material, it may affect its ability to absorb moisture.
 You may need to read the care label on quick-dry sportswear before rinsing them with a fabric conditioner.

 How to Use a Fabric Softener?